 The main goal of the workshop is to give you an opportunity to work in real-life conditions with enough time to complete a thoughtful photographic assignment and therefore gain an in-depth insight into the documentary photography process.
 The guidance of Nic Dunlop will ensure the right direction of your development.

 You will begin discussing your assignment with Nic after your participation has been confirmed, ahead of time of the workshop.
 You will propose your own researched subject.
 This should be a story that is accessible, appropriate to your skills and exciting for you.
 In following e-mail conversation, Nic will comment on particular goals you should achieve and the final shape of your assignment.

-During the six workshop days you will photograph on your own, developing your assignment story according to Nic’s directions.
+During the five workshop days you will photograph on your own, developing your assignment story according to Nic’s directions.
 This combination of intensive practice and live mentoring is the core of the learning process.
 You will meet daily for evaluation and editing at Nic Dunlop’s home studio which is located five minutes walk from Lumphini MRT station.

 With respect to Nic’s working method, you will be editing your day’s shoot with using small paper prints.
 The meetings will be supplemented by Nic’s lectures on his own work and selected aspects of photographing process.